vikramlearning/blazorbootstrap/nuget/README.md

 ### An Enterprise-class Blazor Bootstrap Component library built on the Blazor and Bootstrap CSS frameworks.

 <br>

-We strongly recommend all BlazorBootstrap users migrate to version 2.0.0.
+**NOTE:** We strongly recommend all BlazorBootstrap users migrate to version 2.0.0.
 [Read more...](https://docs.blazorbootstrap.com/blog/2024/02/25/upgrade-to-v2.0.0)

 ## Table of contents